benhoyt/cdnupload/README.rst

 cdnupload is primarily a **command-line tool** that uploads your site’s static files to a CDN (well, really the CDN’s origin server).
 It optionally generates a JSON “key mapping” that maps file paths to destination keys.
 A destination key is a file path with a hash in it based on the file’s contents.
 This allows you to set up the CDN to cache your static files aggresively, with an essentially infinite expiry time (max age).

-(For a brief introduction to what a CDN is and why you might want to use one, `see the CDN section on the cdnupload homepage. <https://cdnupload.com/#cdn>`_)
+(For a brief introduction to what a CDN is and why you might want to use one, `see the CDN section of this document. <#why-should-i-use-a-cdn>`_)

 When you upload statics, you specify a source directory and a destination directory (or Amazon S3 URL or other origin pseudo-URL).
 For example, you can upload all the static files from the ``/website/static`` directory to ``static-bucket``, and output the key mapping to the file ``statics.json`` using the following command::